mrismanaziz/Reforestation/README.md

-## What has ears but cannot hear?
-A field of corn.
+## What do you get when you cross a bee and a sheep?
+A bah-humbug.